 This course is composed of lectures, tutorials and workshops.
 Lectures will provide you with theoretical concepts that are implemented and explored and extended in tutorials and workshops.
+Tutorials will focus more on reinforcing theoretical concepts, and workshops will focus on practical skills.
 The course is supplemented by web materials available from the Griffith College portal.